lppllppl920/DenseDescriptorLearning-Pytorch/README.md

 - [Reconstructing Sinus Anatomy from Endoscopic Video -- Towards a Radiation-free Approach for Quantitative Longitudinal Assessment (MICCAI 2020)](https://github.com/lppllppl920/DenseReconstruction-Pytorch)

 - [Dense Depth Estimation in Monocular Endoscopy with Self-supervised Learning Methods (TMI 2020)](https://github.com/lppllppl920/EndoscopyDepthEstimation-Pytorch)

-## Disclaimer

-This codebase is only experimental and not ready for clinical applications.
-Authors are not responsible for any accidents related to this repository.